Motorcycle No. 9 1/2

 However for a short while I owned two motorcycles – in two countries.
 This is my 2007 Kawasaki Versys 650 I had in Ireland.

-This time I thought I could obtain correct paper work but the CTP is a grey area, you have to lie and say you are a EU resident.
-The Versys is a great bike actually very similar to the BMW GS700/800 just without the bigger front wheel and costing half as much.
-Even less 2nd hand.
-The above low mileage bike came with new tyres, grip heaters, full luggage and even a Garmin GPS for bit over 2000 Euro.
+The Versys is a great bike actually very similar to the BMW GS700/800 just without the bigger front wheel and costs half as much.
+With about 70hp I find the ER series from Kawasaki perfect for me as I like to be able to use a bikes engine rather than rarely be able to open it up (like my FJR).
+The above low mileage bike came with new tyres, grip heaters, full luggage and even a Garmin GPS for bit over 2000 Euro but it did have a warped front brake rotor that was never mentioned.